-On 9 February 2022 the High Court delivered two judgements which change the way Courts determine whether a worker is an independent contractor or an employee (therefore entitled to the benefits of an employee).
+On 9 February 2022, the High Court delivered two judgements which change the way Courts determine whether a worker is an employee or independent contractor (therefore entitled to the benefits of an employee).
 These decisions were:

 - Construction, Forestry, Maritime, Mining and Energy Union v Personnel Contracting Pty Ltd HCA 1 (Personnel Contracting); and

 - ZG Operations Australia Pty Ltd v Jamsek HCA 2 (Jamsek).

 In both of the above cases, the lower courts had largely applied the “multi-factorial” approach (the principal in the High Court decision Hollis v Vabu (2001) 207 CLR 21) which gave more weight to the conduct of the alleged employee and employer rather than the terms of the contract between the parties.

 The two decisions provided that if the terms of the contract clearly intend the worker to be an independent contractor, then other factors of conduct indicative of an employee and employer relationship may be relevant, but not necessarily determinative.
 In doing so, the High Court by majority, in Personnel Contracting and Jamsek affirmed and considered its recent decision in WorkPac Pty Ltd v Rossato HCA 23.
 In Personnel Contracting, Kiefel CJ, Keane and Edelman JJ provide:

 “Where the parties have comprehensively committed the terms of their relationship to a written contract the validity of which is not in dispute, the characterisation of their relationship as one of employment or otherwise proceeds by reference to the rights and obligations of the parties under that contract”.

 Notably, on balance of each of the cases, the High Court provided:

 - Whether a worker has their own business or works for the business of another is relevant but not determinative.